shrxyeh/clara-ai-pipeline/README.md

 ## Known Limitations

+- **LLM quota** — Gemini 2.5 Flash free tier has a 20 req/day limit.
+For batch runs >20 transcripts, quota may be reached; the pipeline falls back to regex automatically.
+The sample outputs in this repo were generated via regex fallback for this reason — the LLM integration is fully functional and activates automatically with a fresh API key.
-- **Regex-only extraction** — works well on structured transcripts; freeform or heavily conversational calls may miss fields or misparse values.
+- **Regex fallback accuracy** — works well on structured transcripts; freeform or heavily conversational calls may miss fields or misparse values.
 - **Phone number formats** — covers standard US formats (e.g. `614-555-0182`, `(614) 555-0182`).
 International, vanity, or non-standard formats may be missed.
 - **No conflict resolution intelligence** — when v1 and v2 data conflict, the system flags the conflict explicitly but does not auto-resolve; a human review step is assumed.
 - **Single account per transcript** — each file must contain exactly one `ACCOUNT: ACC-NNN` header.
 Multi-account transcripts are not supported.